ry6n1k/test-incode-group/README.md

 if user is boss -- get list of all subordinate users.

 if regular user -- get information only about itself.

+### update bossId for user

+`/auth/update/:id` -- PUT request, params:

+id -- user, change the boss

+bossId -- new boss for user